ibm-developer/generator-goserver/generators/app/templates/README.md

 A microservice is an individual component of an application that follows the microservice architecture - an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
 The microservice exposes a RESTful API matching a [OpenAPI 2.0](https://swagger.io/docs/specification/2-0/basic-structure/) definition.
 {{/ifCond}}
 {{#ifCond spec.applicationType '==' 'BLANK'}}
-{{#if !bluemix.openApiServers}}
+{{#ifCond bluemix.openApiServers '==' 'undefined'}}
 This is a blank Go application that provides a basic foundation for deploying to IBM Cloud.
-{{/if}}
+{{/ifCond}}
 {{/ifCond}}
 {{#ifCond spec.applicationType '==' 'BLANK'}}
-{{#if bluemix.openApiServers}}
+{{#ifCond bluemix.openApiServers '!==' 'undefined'}}
 This application generated stubs for each route defined in the provided OpenAPI 2.0 document.
 It follows the microservice architecture - an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
 This application exposes a RESTful API matching a [OpenAPI 2.0](https://swagger.io/docs/specification/2-0/basic-structure/) definition that you provided.
-{{/if}}
+{{/ifCond}}
-((/ifCond}}
+{{/ifCond}}

 #### Gopkg.toml